tinygo-org/vscode-tinygo/README.md

 }
 ```

-To use it, open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and search for `TinyGo target`.
-Select it, and select a target from there.
-Once you've done that, you may need to close and reopen your VS Code window to apply the new settings.
+To use it, click on the `TinyGo` status bar element at the bottom of the screen and select a target.
+Alternatively, you could open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and search for `TinyGo target`.

+Notes:

+  * It is probably necessary to reload the window once you've set a new TinyGo target.
+You will be prompted for this if it's necessary.
+  * If the Go extension asks you to rebuild tools because the `GOROOT` changed, don't do that.
+It will result in errors and not do what you expect.
+This is something that should be improved in a future version.

 ## Requirements